 In this Privacy Statement, AncestryDNA shall mean Ancestry.com DNA, LLC. ("AncestryDNA" or "we").
 AncestryDNA operates the website located at ancestryDNA.com or via the section of Ancestry.com' s website located at https://www.ancestry.com/dna (the “AncestryDNA Website").
 AncestryDNA takes your privacy seriously and it is at the core of the decisions AncestryDNA makes when providing you with this service.
 Please read this AncestryDNA Privacy Statement and the AncestryDNA FAQs for more details.

-This Privacy Statement applies to users registering on the AncestryDNA Website to use the Service (as defined below) on or after May 3, 2012.
-For subscribers or registered guests before that date this Privacy Statement is effective on June 3, 2012.
-For previous versions of this Privacy Statement click here.
+This Privacy Statement applies to users registering on the AncestryDNA Website to use the Service (as defined below) on or after March 20, 2013.
+For subscribers or registered guests before that date this Privacy Statement is effective on April 20, 2013.

 By using the AncestryDNA Website and the services herein you consent to the collection, use, storage and disclosure of your personal information by AncestryDNA in accordance with this Privacy Statement.
 It should be read in conjunction with the AncestryDNA Terms and Conditions and the AncestryDNA Consent Agreement.